aviun/frontend-nanodegree-mobile-portfolio/README.md

 The work done:

+Scrolling:

 1. The major bottleneck was found in updatePositions function.
 It was modified - calculation of position change was moved out of scope of the for loop.
 2. Removed redundant variables.
 3. querySelectorAll was replaced by getElementsByClassName.

-4. Improved changePizzaSizes function by moving repeated request to DOM outside the loop.
+Resize pizza's time decreased:

+1. changePizzaSizes function was modified, removed dx variable and determineDx function.
+2. Repeated access to the DOM was moved out of the scope of the for loop.
+3. Changed px values to % in changePizzaSizes

 See the website [here](http://aviun.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html)